“People of the Pride” by Coldplay, Saturday, December 14, 2024

 THERE'S A MAN WHO SWEARS HE'S GOD.
 Coldplay's previous album, Music of the Spheres, doesn't hold to a set genre.
 Lead singer Chris Martin has called the invention of genre as a racist categorization of music, thus Coldplay now feels free to use genre as if it were a mood on their latest album.
 While the signature sound of the album lies in the two biggest hits, "Higher Power" and "My Universe,"--ebullient Max Martin produced electro-pop--Coldplay delves into what would be considered "World Music" in the '90s ambient and album-oriented pop/rock.
 Today's song, "People of the Pride," though is an angry rock song in the way Coldplay has never gotten in touch with that emotion.
 Martin says that the song started out as a demo during the Viva La Vidasession.
 Originally titled "The Man Who Swears," Max Martin encouraged the band to revisit the song for their latest album.
 The band used some of the original lyrics, and if they had released it without modification, they would have become a band that swore earlier than 2019, as the song contains a rare use of the f-bomb.
 Lyrically, the "People of the Pride" uses purely figurative language, but given the current political climate of the world, this figurative language seems all too clear.

 YOU GOT A LION INSIDE.
 The word pride in Coldplay's "People of the Pride" seems to imply three distinct meanings of the word.
 First, the song begins by addressing "People to the left" and "People to the right," most likely discussing political division.
 These people have a "lion inside" and can revolt against the "man who swears he's god."
 The first use of pride refers to the people who are lions that surround the "man who swears he's god."The "man who swears he's god" has too much pride to admit that he is wrongfully using his leadership by making the people "march around" his "homemade cuckoo clock."
 The song's speaker also talks about religion: "It's all work; it's not easy / And we could all be blown away / And Heaven is a fire escape / You try to cling to in the dark."
 Whether or not God is equated with the dictator mentioned in the song or if religion is merely his tool is up for interpretation.
-Certainly, religion, historically, has been a means of social control, and the promise of heaven and the threat of hell have been the carrot and the stick that has kept a certain social order as well as a few bad actors in power.
+Certainly, religion, historically, has been an installation of social control, and the promise of heaven and the threat of hell have been the carrot and the stick that has kept a certain social order as well as a few bad actors in power.
 But the song implies one more meaning of pride.
 The line "We'll be free to fall in love / With who we want and say" most likely refers to LGBTQ+ pride.
 And this is the message wrapped in the mixed symbols: love is love no matter what governments and religions may try to manipulate or force away.
 It's certainly a less radical message than when U2 started swinging a pride flag around at concerts or even making a music video telling the story of reconciliation between a father and his gay son in the 1991 video for "One."
 In 2021, the message wasn't radical, yet very little has changed in the political and mainstream religious landscape.
 So few realize that they are being manipulated by the powerful to keep themselves down.
 When will the people of the pride understand what's really going on?

 Before " Shape of You ," Ed Sheeran was known primarily as a singer-songwriter.
 His albums + and X took clear influence from The Beatles , Carole King , Elton John , James Taylor , and the ballad writers of yesteryear.
 But he had a knack for throwing in a few rap bars along the way.
 With every record, Sheeran gained more acclaim.
 His sophomore record produced the mega Billboard #2 hit , " Thinking Out Loud ," which won two Grammys including Song of the Year.
 The final single from the album, " Photograph " was written in collaboration with Snow Patrol 's Johnny McDaid .
 Sheeran drew inspiration from his long distance relationship with singer/songwriter Nina Nesbitt (the featured musician on Kodaline ’s acoustic version of “Brand New Day” ).
 The two spent five months apart.
 They would eventually break up, but the song remains a gem on Sheeran's second best-selling record.
 LOVING CAN HURT .
 "Photograph" was the song that introduced m...